djpugh/MTfit/README.rst

 Cluster support will be automatically installed via pyqsub from github MPI support requires mpi4py built against a valid MPI distribution.

+To build the C extensions when compiling from source you will need cython and associated C compilers